 - Use dried shrimp; dried shrimp adds that nice umami flavour to the overall popiah taste

-- Shallot is the key; you don’t want to miss this, it will totally change the flavour of the popiah filling
+- Shallot is the key; you don’t want to miss this, it will change the flavour of the popiah filling

 - Lose the juice when wrapping; there will be some juice oozing out when you cook the jicama, it’s normal.
 Just make sure you don’t scoop that juice when you wrap the popiah, or you will end up tearing the wrapper and wet popiah